DiogoSantoss/ctf-writeups/lab2/python_requests_again.md

 # Challenge `Python requests Again` Writeup

 - Vulnerability:
-  - brute-force attack and cookie manipulation
+  - brute-force attack and cookie poisoning
 - Where:
-  - `/more` endpoint and cookie storage
+  - `/more` endpoint and `remaining_tries` cookie value
 - Impact:
-  - allows to find the server's guess by repeated requests and cookie forgery
+  - allows to find the server's guess by repeated requests and cookie poisoning

 ## Analyzing the server